Command Line

 path option

-If you want to create in another path, you can use the --path
+If you want the generated files to be placed in a specific directory, you can use the --path

 meteor generate another-customer --path=server/admin